Robert Giard: Particular Voices

-Giard did much of his work by hand: carefully selecting the paper used for prints, then hand-printing at a small home studio, and spotting the works by hand to finish them.
+Giard did much of his work by hand: carefully selecting the paper for prints, hand-printing in a small home studio, and spotting the works by hand to finish them.
 Before arriving at a writer's home to take their portrait, he would read their works.
-He then wrote them a letter to introduce himself, starting a correspondence about the authors' current works and whether they'd like to use his photos for their headshots and whether Giard could exhibit their photos.
+He then wrote them a letter to introduce himself, starting a correspondence about the authors' current works, whether they'd like to use his photos for their headshots, and whether Giard could exhibit their photos.
 Then he would eventually call them over the phone to arrange portraiture details, and finally travel to meet them for the image.
 Later, Giard added place-focused photography to his mission of documenting gay and lesbian writers.
 These locations included Oscar Wilde's tomb and various gay bars in San Francisco.

 Later projects

 In one final unfinished project, Giard was working on a portrait documentation of the grant recipients of the Thanks Be To Grandmother Winifred Foundation.
-Until 2001 the foundation supported projects by women 54 years and older that benefited other mature women.
+Until 2001, the foundation supported projects by women 54 years and older that benefited other mature women.
 Grants supported research and artistic projects, as well as efforts to alleviate social, economic, and medical problems for women in a given locality.
 The foundation benefited 321 grant recipients from around the country and Giard, traveling the country by train, bus, and plane (he never had a driver's license) succeeded in photographing 241 of the women grantees by the time of his death.
 He kept a journal of his travels and documented his many visits to a richly diverse group of American women in small towns and major cities.

 Queer Views was another final unfinished project: a series on early queer activists.
 Giard explicitly names trans activists as within its scope.
 He intended the series to focus on portraiture and important geographic locations, modulated by his own writings.

 Personal life and death

 In 1974, Giard settled in Amagansett, Long Island, with his life partner, Jonathan Silin, an early childhood educator, where they remained for nearly thirty years until Giard's death.
 In the late 1970s and early 1980s, he participated in local organizing via the mixed-gender East End Gay Organization.

-Giard died July 16, 2002, at 62 years old.
+Giard died on July 16, 2002, at age 62.
 He was traveling from Minneapolis to Chicago by bus for a portrait session and apparently had a heart attack.